Edina Monsoon: Family

 She has a contentious relationship with her mother, (June Whitfield), who lives close by and constantly pays visits.
 Edina loudly berates her mother, often kicks her out of the house, and occasionally threatens to euthanize her.
 She blames her mother for her weight issues, because 'Mrs. M' didn't breastfeed her as a baby and brought her up on a diet of "chips and lard and potatoes and white bread and suet pudding covered in treacle."
 Edina's father is never seen on screen, but his passing away in "Death" (Series 2) elicits no visible regret or sadness from Edina.
 Mrs. Monsoon says that her husband was "scared stiff" of his daughter.
+In the movie adaptation, it is implied ambiguously that Edina has a sister called Violet (played by Wanda Ventham), who Saffron refers to as her Aunt.

 Edina spends much of her life caught in an emotional tug of war between Patsy, her lifelong friend and corrupter, and Saffron, her sensible, goody-two-shoes daughter.
 Despite their frequent verbal sparring, Edina and Saffron often show genuine concern and affection for one another.
 Edina sometimes comforts Saffron without needing to, constantly reminding her daughter that she does love her.

 In the episode, "The Last Shout", Edina prevented Saffron's marriage to an oppressive man, Paulo, who was treating her appallingly.
 Edina often shows a deep need to make her daughter proud of her.
 Saffron meanwhile believes that her mother's neuroses are the result of her lazy, hedonistic and flagrantly irresponsible lifestyle as well as the pernicious influence of Patsy.
 Given Edina's emotional immaturity, Saffron often takes on the role of a strict mother figure towards her, to the point where Edina is somewhat afraid of Saffron's temper and attempts to hide things from her.